Punjab Canal Colonies: Background

+The Udasis of Brahm Buta Akhara also were responsible for digging a hansli (water channel) to feed water into the Amrit Sarovar of the Darbar Sahib complex in 1783.
+Later, the hansli was made redundant through the construction of a Amritsar-Lahore branch and Kasur-Sabraon branch.
+Since 1866, the Amrit Sarovar of the Golden Temple complex has been fed water from the Jethuwal distributory of the Upper Bari Doab of the region between the Beas and Ravi, via a connection between the Kaulsar Sarovar and Amrit Sarovar.
+The canal was originally kachcha but later was lined and covered.
+During the Sikh period in the early 19th century, the Sikh governor of Multan, Diwan Sawan Mal, successfully cultivated indigo through an early, plentiful, and constant source of water realized by irrigation canal construction, which was tied to commercial cash cropping.
+Diwan Sawan Mal promoted the chakdari system and invited Hindu settlement in the region, with canal-building arrangements being centered around wells.
+On the west bank of the Indus, the Baloch tribes played a critical role for canal construction.
+The traditional custodians of Sufi shrines also played an important role.

 In 1849, the East India Company defeated the Sikh Empire and annexed the Punjab.
 The new regime, rather than replacing remnants of the previous ruling elites, used them as intermediaries between the government and the wider population.
 From the outset of annexation, the new provincial government believed that if a paternal district officer ruled with an iron hand, protecting his flock from outside threats - whether a moneylender or political agitator - the landowning cultivators would loyally support the British government.
 In the following years, British officials began surveying the land and undertook revenue settlements in each district.
 In order to finance new administration of the province, the local government needed to increase revenues.
 The primary method of doing so was to encourage the commercialisation of agriculture.
 In addition they encouraged individualisation in property rights, which was a marked shift from the collective ownership by village communities and certain other complex forms of property that had existed in the pre-British period.